josherrickson/stata-regression/stata_markdown/01-regression.md

 ^#^^#^ Theory

-Ordinay Least Squares regression is the most basic form of regression.
+Ordinary Least Squares regression is the most basic form of regression.
 This is suitable for situations where you have some number of predictor variables and the goal is to establish a linear equation which predicts a continuous outcome.
 Technically the outcome need not be continuous, but there are often better forms of regression to use for non-continuous outcomes.
 The term "linear equation" refers back to high school geometry and the equation for a line,